Raezroth/Linux-ARM-Gaming-Chroot/README.md

 ### Navigate to a directory and Deboostrap container

+This will create a secondary root directory that we can use the chroot command to switch to.
 ```
 sudo debootstrap --arch armhf bullseye gaming https://deb.debian.org/debian
 ```

 ### Mount container & chroot into it.
+Here we navigate into the secondary root directory, then mount necessary device and system folders to use the secondary root.

+We enable X11 connectivity so we can use graphical applications.
 ```
 cd gaming